splunk/public-o11y-docs/admin/admin.rst

        See :ref:`sso-label` to control access through Single Sign-On (SSO).

-       See :ref:`user-managment-intro` to use Splunk Observability Cloud user management.
+       See :ref:`user-management-intro` to use Splunk Observability Cloud user management.
      - admin

    * - Allow Splunk Observability Cloud services in your network